-The Plan for Admin is presented to and approved by the KAC Board of Directors, the Arts Advisory Committee, the Arts, Recreation and Community Policies Committee, and Kingston City Council.
+Each year, the KAC leads an Annual Review process of the Plan for Admin that engages with a committee consisting of organizations, collectives, professional artists, jurors, community members, the KAC, and City of Kingston staff.
+The Plan for Admin is then presented to and approved by the KAC Board of Directors, the Arts Advisory Committee, the Arts, Recreation and Community Policies Committee, and Kingston City Council.

-This document is the revised 2021 Plan for Admin.
+This document is the updated Plan for Admin 2024 for the City of Kingston Arts Fund, Operating and Project Grants.